-The term 'Fire Sale' is included in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Fire Sale' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A fire sale is a phrase with a variety of interesting meanings.
 The term originated in reference to the reduced sales price for goods which were damaged in a fire of a shop or business.
 Since then, it has come to refer to any event which forces a business to move its assets or inventory goods for prices that are substantially discounted.
 The reason the business would be forced to engage in such a practice is because they are in a bind through some type of serious and often-times fatal financial distress.